TickingClocks/HDD-Persistence-of-Vision-Clock_V4/Electrical/Driver Board/ReadMe.md

   - Current testing shows reliablity at 3.3V.
 If I re-spin this board I will still update this.
 - R10 change value from 0ohm_NA to 0ohm
   - Not placing this resistor results in the processor not receiving the signal.
+- Add TVS diodes to the I2C and SPI lines.